ej113/adapt-ffb-joy/README.md

 ![](downloads/avrdudess.png?raw=true)

+You can find the latest .hex file compiled for the Pro Micro [here](downloads/adaptffbjoy-pro-micro.hex).

 ## Differences between this version and the original ##

 In order to make the Pro Micro work with this firmware, I had to reassign the GPIO used for "Button 1".
 Please refer to the [schematic](downloads/../pcb/MS%20Sidewinder%20Adapter_SCH.pdf) to build your own!